Number of social workers in post at 30 September

 Age and gender of social workers

-In 2019, 55% of FTE children and family social workers were between 30 and 49 years of age, with 16% aged 20 to 29 and a 6% aged 60 years or over.
+In 2020, 55% of FTE children and family social workers were between 30 and 49 years of age, with 16% aged 20 to 29 and 7% aged 60 years or over; a similar distribution to last year.
 The overwhelming majority of FTE social workers were female (86%).

 Time in service at local authority

 The overall distribution of time in service for social workers was similar to last year.
 At 30 September 2020, 60% of FTE children and family social workers had been in service at their current local authority for less than 5 years.

 Social worker role

 At 30 September 2020, just over half (51%) of FTE children and family social workers were reported as being in a case holder role, similar to 2019.

 The percentage of social workers that were qualified without cases was unchanged from last year at 13%, but down from 15% in 2017.